wirrell/getsentinel/docs/source/index.rst

 =======================================

-`getsentinel` is a Python package for automating the downloading, processing and extraction of Sentienl data.
+`getsentinel` is a Python package for automating the downloading, processing and extraction of Sentinel data.

 .. toctree::
    :maxdepth: 2